 Yes there is government regulation on toilet flushing

-After much government research and public debate, a balance of comfort, convenience, and sensible use of natural resources, concluded that the 1.6- gallon toilet would be the size that overall consistently saves water yet still functions albeit marginally.
-The result of this standard is that flushing twice is occasionally necessary to completely empty the toilet bowl.
-Even though you flush twice on occasion, overall you are still saving water and have at least complied with the law.
+After much research and public debate to find a balance between comfort, convenience, and sensible use of natural resources, our government concluded that a 1.6- gallon per flush toilet would be the size that overall consistently saves water yet still functions, marginally.
+The actual result of this standard is that flushing twice is necessary to completely empty the toilet bowl many times.
+It has been reported that even if you flush twice now and then overall you are still saving water and have at least complied with the law.
+I’m not a math expert but I have trouble understanding how flushing twice at 1.6 gallons is better than flushing once at 2.0 or even 2.5 gallons.
+Oh well!
+That’s the law.

 - To stop a running toilet, check the shut-off float in the tank.
 You will likely find it has lifted too high in the tank, preventing the valve from shutting off completely.
 In this case, gently bend the float rod down until it stops the water at the correct level or simply turn the adjustment screw.
 The float should be free and not rub the side of the tank or any other parts.